BASEBALL CARDS SANTA ROSA

 Exchanging and trading cards was also a big part of the early hobby.
 Kids would often hold trading sessions on street corners or at local parks, assessing the value of their collections and making swaps.
 Top stars of the day like Cy Young, Honus Wagner, and Nap Lajoie were especially coveted.
 For Santa Rosa children without many card options available at local shops, trading was often the only reliable way to fill out their collections of early greats.

-Read also: MOST VALUABLE 1970 BASEBALL CARDS
+Read also: VALUABLE TOPPS BASEBALL CARDS 2007

 In the early 20th century, dedicated baseball card sets started being mass produced.
 Brands like T206, E90, and M101-7 became hugely popular among Santa Rosa collectors.
 Kids would save up allowance or do extra chores hoping to earn enough money to purchase a pack of these cards down at Mr. Johnson’s corner store.
 Finding rare stars or serially numbered cards was always an exciting experience.